LLMCRIT: Teaching Large Language Models to Use Criteria: Further Analysis

 \subsection{Fine-grained Analysis of Criteria and Demonstration Effects}

 We selected the code task as our primary testbed, owing to its extensive number of criteria.
-For each criterion, we analyzed the proportion of generated critiques out of the total potential critiques that the model could produce for 100 test samples.
-By ``potential critiques'', we mean that we assume all the feedback texts that passed the validity and contextualization checks contain critiques for all criteria in the aspect they were generated for.
+For each criterion, we analyzed the ratio of generated critiques out of the total critiques that could be generated by the model for 100 test samples.
+We specifically excluded feedback with validity or contextualization errors.
 The percentage of generated critiques for each criterion is depicted on the left in Tab.~\ref{tab:fine_grained_critique_helpfulness}.
-Furthermore, we examined the proportion of helpful critiques within the set of generated critiques for each criterion, with these percentages presented on the right in Tab.~\ref{tab:fine_grained_critique_helpfulness}.
+Furthermore, we examined the proportion of helpful critiques within the set of critiques for each criterion, with these percentages presented on the right in Tab.~\ref{tab:fine_grained_critique_helpfulness}.

 We observe that: (i) \textbf{adding criteria enhances the model's ability to generate critiques across various criteria}.
-This enhancement is particularly effective for criteria that the model is already familiar with, as indicated by a higher baseline percentage of critiques. (ii) \textbf{Adding demonstrations typically results in a more uniform distribution of helpful critiques across all criteria}, indicating an overall improvement in critique quality.
+Notably, the effectiveness of this enhancement is more pronounced for criteria with which the model is already somewhat familiar, as evidenced by a higher baseline percentage of critiques. (ii) \textbf{Adding demonstrations typically results in a more uniform distribution of helpful critiques across all criteria}, indicating an overall improvement in critique quality.
 This approach contrasts with the base strategy, which tends to overlook certain criteria.